-Landholding: The distribution of the respondents according to land holding is presented in Table 1 which revealed that more than one third (36.67%) of the respondents were in semi-medium landholding group.
-Equal percentage of respondents (26.67%) were having land holding between 1.01 to 2.00 ha (Small) and 4.01 to 10.00 hectares (medium).
-Whereas 6.66 per cent selected farmers were marginal (Up to 1.00 ha.) land holders, only 3.33 per cent comes under large (Above 10.00 ha.) land holding category.
-Thus it is concluded that all landholding groups of the farmers have been selected for the present study.
+The distribution of the respondents according to land holding is presented in Table 1 as follows.

+The data regarding land holding of the selected farmers from table 1 revealed that more than one third (36.67%) respondents were observed in semi-medium land holding group.
+Equal percentage of respondents (26.67%) were having land holding between 1.01 to 2.00 ha (Small) and 4.01 to 10.00 hectares (Medium).
+Whereas 6.66 per cent selected farmers were marginal (up to 1.00 ha.) land holders, only 3.33 per cent comes under large (above 10.00

+Table 1: Distribution of selected farmers according to land size ha.) land holding category.
+Thus, it is concluded that all land holding groups of the farmers have been selected for the present study.
 The average holding was observed 3.62 ha.